newellbrandon/kastendevhub.github.io/_posts/2024-02-11-ocpv-migration.md

-﻿
+﻿---
+layout: post

-# Migration of virtual machines from VMware to OpenShift 4
+title: Migration of virtual machines from VMware to OpenShift 4
+description: In this blog post, we look at how to migrate from VMware Virtual Machines to Openshift Virtualisation
+date: 2024-02-11 14:00:00 +0000
+author: jamestate
+image: '/images/posts/2024-02-11-ocpv-migration/ocpv.png'
+image_caption: 'Migrate to Openshift using MTV'
+tags: [vmware, migration, openshift, mtv operator, kasten]
+featured:
+---

+#

 ## Overview
 With the ongoing controversy around Broadcom's acquisition of VMWare and subsequent changes to pricing and partner eco-systems, many customer are looking at their options around their virtualisation provider.
 Most solid alternatives consist of the same type 2 hypervisor technology, products such as Nutanix, Hyper-V and Proxmox.